Cray-HPE/docs-csm/install/configure_aruba_aggregation_switch.md

 ## Configure VLAN

 **Cray Site Init (CSI) generates the IP addresses used by the system, below are samples only.**
 The VLAN information is located in the network YAML files.
-Below are examples.
+The following are examples.

 1. Check that the aggregation switches have VLAN interfaces in the Node Management Network (NMN) and Hardware Management Network (HMN).

+   Example NMN.yaml:

    ```bash
    pit# cat /var/www/ephemeral/prep/${SYSTEM_NAME}/networks/NMN.yaml
    SNIPPET